alanng10/Lang/Docue/a.md

 It refers to unon that is applicable to all.

 The letter "V" refers to present that is applicable to all.
-It refers to view that is applicable to all.
+It refers to vaim that is applicable to all.

 The letter "W" refers to whether that is applicable to all.
 It refers to when that is applicable to all.